Troubleshooting WiFi Network for No Connection

 Note: If you have an iiNet Huawei 532d modem, the default WiFi password will change to "a1b2c3d4e5" after factory resetting.

-- If you have a custom WiFi password that you've forgotten, follow this guide to check your basic WiFi settings.
-If you have a third party modem, please check the user manual or the manufacturer's website for support information.
+Note: If you have a third party modem, please check the manufacturer's website for support information.

 - Stand next to your modem to rule out any WiFi signal issues.
 Move further away and monitor the WiFi signal strength.